klvl/allure-revision/README.md

 ### columns [mandatory]

 The `columns` is array of column json objects.
 It specifies the columns and its properties which will be displayed in allure report.
+The columns sequence in a spreadsheet should be defined in columns array from top to bottom.
+For example, if you want to specify the 'REVISION' in the 2nd column of a spreadsheet, you should put its json object configuration on the 2nd place of columns array.
 Read about column properties in the following sections.

 ```json
 {